-MED 281 MEDICAL ASSISTING EXTERNSHIP
+MED\ 281 MEDICAL ASSISTING EXTERNSHIP

 Preparation and work experience in an ambulatory medical setting under the supervision of the facility staff and College instructor.
-Students complete 10 hours of simulated training on campus in preparation for a 160 hour experience at an assigned site.
-The 160 hours is divided equally between the administrative and clinical areas to permit the student to be involved in the total environment of the medical facility.
-The experience allows the student to apply knowledge from the classroom and college medical laboratory environment to the ambulatory healthcare environment.
-Prerequisites: approval by the medical assisting program coordinator; completion of all medical assisting
+Students complete 10 hours of simulated training on campus in preparation for a 160 hour experience at an approved site.
+Practicum experience of at least 160 contact hours enables students to apply the cognitive (knowledge) base and the psychomotor and affective objectives (competencies) they have learned, develop clinical proficiency, and assume responsibility for unpaid performance of clinical and administrative procedures in an ambulatory health care setting under the supervision of qualified and trained, knowledgeable personnel.
+Prerequisites: approval by the medical assisting program coordinator; completion of all medical assisting - MED\ and BIO\ designated courses.

-MED designated courses.
 Students must have current CPR and first aid certification during the entire externship experience.
-Certifications may be obtained through RLS 201.
+Certifications may be obtained through RLS\ 201.
+Mandatory Pre Externship meeting in the semester prior to enrollment in MED\ 281.

-MED 285 EXTERNSHIP FOR HOSPITAL PATIENT CARE TECHNICIAN

-This is a 100 hour externship for students enrolled in the Hospital Patient Care Technician program.
-Students will be placed at a participating hospital for clinical rotations through various departments.
-The course provides the student with the opportunity to perfect those competencies learned in the classroom/laboratory setting.
-Prerequisites: current Connecticut certified nurse's assistant credential (CNA), current CPR certification, successful completion of MED 125, MED 133, and MED 245.